 In the afternoon, there will be free time to rest or browse through the city, because at night we will book a table in one of the steak restaurants in the country!
 Come, hungry guys!

-In the morning, we will have a private Stadium Tour with early insider access to the Cancha before it closes for pre-game preparations.
+Matchday!
+Be prepared for an unforgettable experience in Rosario for one of Argentina's biggest derbies.
+In the morning, we will have a private Stadium Tour with early insider access to the Cancha before it closes for pre-game preparations to prepare for the big occassion.

 Then, the pre-match game starts with beers in the park.
 Newell's Marcelo Bielsa stadium is also known as the Coloso del Parque (Colossus in the Park), as it is located in Parque Independencia, right in the middle of the city.
 This makes it even better to enjoy the pre-game atmosphere.
 If you are still hungry you can grab a choripán or bondiola (pork) sandwich and a beer.